meteor/meteor/source/api/email.md

 for your mailing service or something else.
 This is where `customTransport` comes in.
-If you set this function all sending events will be passed to it (after `hookSend` is run) with an object of the options passed into `send` function with addition of `settings` key which will pass in package settings set in your app settings (if any).
+If you set this function all sending events will be passed to it (after `hookSend` is run) with an object of the options passed into `send` function with addition of `packageSettings` key which will pass in package settings set in your app settings (if any).
 It is up to you what you do in that function as it will override the original sending function.